Understanding the importance of privacy compliance with the Digital Markets Act (DMA)

 What is the DMA?
 The Digital Markets Act is a new law that applies to large technology companies operating within the EU and/or EEA.
 Its aim is to improve fairness, enforce innovation and protect competition in digital markets.
 Its obligations relate to data sharing processes, transparency and interoperability.

-The law directly applies to six companies that have been designated by the European Commission as “gatekeepers”.
+The law directly applies to seven companies that have been designated by the European Commission as “gatekeepers”.
 But smaller businesses must also familiarize themselves with the law because it will directly affect their business usage of the major online platforms and services operated by the gatekeepers.
 EU companies will need to adhere to the regulatory requirements set by digital service providers like Google and Amazon.

 The Digital Markets Act (DMA) came into force on November 1, 2022, and the majority of its requirements will be actively enforced starting May 2023.